To top

 Training

-Our training programme is hosted on the Isle of Wight Council's Learning Hub.
-Click on the pink box to book training or the link within each course below.
+Please click the link within each course below to book.
 You'll find our training under the IOWSCP tile.
 Also available on the Learning Hub:

 • Children’s Social Care and Adults’ Social Care training courses